Suosihe/volcano_LTR/README.md

 # volcano_LTR
-The pipeline to characterize the LTR-RTs family, classify and predict the burst families
+The pipeline to characterize the LTR-RTs family, classify and predict the burst families.

 ## Installation